dhruv-ahuja/buffered-queue-rs/README.md

 ## Introduction

 This is my attempt at a simple and very naive buffered/synced queue implementation in Rust.
 The base thread-safe queue implementation takes inspiration from and builds upon [RustBlockingQueue](https://github.com/JimFawcett/RustBlockingQueue).
-An in-depth code explaination is available in [my blog post]( https://dhruv-ahuja.github.io/posts/implementing-buffered-queue-in-rust/).
+An in-depth code explanation is available in [my blog post]( https://dhruv-ahuja.github.io/posts/implementing-buffered-queue-in-rust/).
 ## Implementation